Beloth/Ostston/Next/Notes.md

 If killed by other members of the party you see the images of those dead float past you into the tower.

 Mal wakes from the nightmare.
 Wings have grown to a 2 foot wing span.
 Disadvantage to any Dex based rolls as you are unuse to them.
 They throw off you're centre of balance.
 1 week.

+###Fleeing mage - Difficulty - easy

+Passive perception DC 15.
+Roll perception check

+Nat 20 - You hear the noise of someone running in the forrest (heavy footsteps, twigs breaking, etc) coming from the NW and heading in your direction.
+You also hear the faint howls of Wolves (Hell)
+20+ You hear the noise of someone running in the forrest (heavy footsteps, twigs breaking, etc) coming from the NW and heading in your direction.
+15+ You hear noises from the NW heading in your direction 10+ You hear some noises from the NW
+5+ Some noise sounded out of place and caught you attention but you couldn't pinpoint a direction

+A male, human mage crashes into the party.
+Roll D6 to determine who

+1 - Angus
+2 - Cig
+3 - Eli
+4 - Little Claw
+5 - Mal
+6 - No one

+Make a Dex save DC 15 if caught unaware, DC 10 if aware of direction

+If failed the mage crashes into you and you and him are knocked prone, take 1D4 damage If success, mage makes Dex save DC 15, (1D20) if failed he tumbles to the ground and is prone

+If crashed into a party member that member passve perception 10+ You see he is sweating and panting heavily.
+His eys wide with fear.

+He tries to scramble to his feet Dex roll (1D20)
+15+ He gets to his feet and tries to flee
+10+ He franticly tries to get to his feet but in his haste his limbs get tangled with yours and you are both grappled and prone.
+5+ He franticly tries to get to his feet but in his haste his limbs get tangled with yours and you are both grappled and prone, but in his attempts to get to his feet he accidently knees you in the groin.
+1D4 damage

+Description
+Young male human, early 20's, long brown hair, lose and all tangled.
+Beads of sweat rolling down his face.
+His robes were once of a fine material but now they are tattered and dirty, long rips and missing pieces.

+If the party stops him from leaving:
+"Let me go!"
+"Let me go!"
+"They're going to get me!"
+Grapple roll (1D20)

+If the party still hold him.
+He is almost in tears, you can see his limbs are visibly trembling.
+He's been running for a while "Please, they are right behind me!"

+2 Hells wolves attack - 900xp

+####Roland Zola
+After defeating the wolves.
+He slumps to the ground, breathing heavily, obviously exhausted.
+He looks up to you.
+"Thank you, I can't thank you enough."
+He takes a deep breath "That should give me time to get away.
+You should leave too.
+If you're this deep in they'll kill you 1st and ask questions later"
+With that he tiredly clambers to his feet.

+If questioned
+"Look..
+I thank you for defeating them but I can tarry here.
+The longer I wait the more chance more will find my trail.
+They don't take lightly to people leaving."

+"I'm just an lowly appentice mage looking for a subject for my Duolane dissitation (Angus - one of the many things a mages need to do to become a full fledged member of the Sages of the Arcane)

+Insight check

+Nat 20 -  Obviously lying, you can see his eyes darting side to side and more beads of sweat appearing on his brow.
+He is also clutching what you believe to be his focus.
+He's obviously an appentice mage but the Duolane was not the reason he was here.
+20+ Obviously lying, you can see his eyes darting side to side.
+He's obviously an appentice mage 15+ He's not being totally honest with you
+10+ This is an unfortunate place and time to try to find a subject for his Duolane

 ###Temple